Ajooni: Plot

 Then Rajveer and Ajooni go to honeymoon.
 Shanky, escaped from jail decides that he will kill each man of the Bagga house.
 Shikha, who completed her imprisonment, saves them from Shanky and when Shanky tries to shoot Rajveer, his mother Kaveri kills him and surrenders herself to police.
 Shikha was injured and admitted to hospital by Ajooni and Rajveer.
 Shikha said that her parents thrown out from their house.
 Rajveer gives her a room in a working women's hostel.
-Shikha plans to takeover the property of Baggas.
+Shikha plans to take over the property of Baggas.

 Ravinder gives the throne of Baggas to Rajveer and responsibility of Bagga Factories to Harvendra.

 She meets Harvendra for her plan to take over the property and the throne.
 Arvinder joins her due to the greed of Throne.
 Shikha approaches to Gyaneshwar Singh, a poor Hindi professor and lookalike of Ravindra to convince him for acting as Ravindra for taking away the property of Baggas because he was a man of principles, they bribed him and kidnapped Chikoo (adopted daughter of Gyaneshwar) with the help of Garewal, a goon.
 Then, Garewal kidnapped Ravindra and forcibly signed his all property to Shikha.
 Fortunately, Ajooni and Rajveer save Ravindra and Chikoo.
 Ravindra, in front of Harvendra acts as Gyaneshwar in Bagga House.
 Shikha goes to Bagga house for taking her property.
 Then Ravindra, Rajveer and Ajooni revealed about Ravindra's lookalike, Gyaneshwar.
 Ravindra guarantees him that from school till Chikoo's marriage, he will carry the expenses.
 Gyaneshwar thanks him and says that if Ravindra will be in problem, he will pray to God that the problem will come on Gyaneshwar.